 ■

 Proposition.
-The mapping よ:C→PSh(C) defines a functor by mapping f∈Hom(V,U) to the underlying morphism よ(f) of the unique morphism (HV,idV)→(HU,f) in PSh∙(C,V).
+The Yoneda embedding defines a functor as follows: given f∈HomC(V,U) define よ(f) to be the underlying map of the unique map (HV,idV)→(HU,f) in PSh∙(C,V).

 Proof.
 Let W→gV→fU be a sequence of morphisms.
 Then